Forward and Backward Bellman equations improve the efficiency of EM algorithm for DEC-POMDP: Bellman EM Algorithm

-\begin{proof} See appendix. \end{proof}
+\begin{proof} See Appendix \ref{adx: bellman equations}. \end{proof}

-Note that the direction of time is different between Eqs. (\ref{eq: FBE}) and (\ref{eq: BBE}).
-In Eq. (\ref{eq: FBE}), $x'$ and $\bs{z}'$ are more past state and memory than $x$ and $\bs{z}$, respectively.
-On the other hand, in Eq. (\ref{eq: BBE}), $x'$ and $\bs{z}'$ are more future state and memory than $x$ and $\bs{z}$, respectively.
+Note that the direction of time is different between Equations (\ref{eq: FBE}) and (\ref{eq: BBE}).
+In Equation~(\ref{eq: FBE}), $x'$ and $\bs{z}'$ are earlier state and memory than $x$ and $\bs{z}$, respectively.
+In Equation (\ref{eq: BBE}), $x'$ and $\bs{z}'$ are later state and memory than $x$ and $\bs{z}$, respectively.

-The backward Bellman equation (\ref{eq: BBE}) corresponds to the traditional Bellman equation, which has been used in other algorithms for DEC-POMDP \cite{bernstein2005,bernstein2009,amato2010a,amato2010b}.
+The backward Bellman Equation (\ref{eq: BBE}) corresponds to the traditional Bellman equation, which has been used in other algorithms for DEC-POMDP \cite{bernstein2005,bernstein2009,amato2010a,amato2010b}.
 In contrast, the forward Bellman equation, which is introduced in this paper, is similar to that recently proposed in the offline reinforcement learning \cite{hallak2017consistent,gelada2019off,levine2020offline}.

 Since the forward and backward Bellman equations are linear equations, they can be solved exactly as follows: